Managing MS: Should You Worry About New, Changing Symptoms?

 Dr. Bermel has hopeful words for people with relapsing-remitting MS.

-“Achieving stability of the disease, or what is called ‘no evidence of disease activity’ is now a realistic treatment goal,” he says.
-While current treatments can’t reverse the damage that’s been done, they can effectively stop the disease from progressing.
+“Achieving stability of the disease ― or what is called ‘no evidence of disease activity’ ― is now a realistic treatment goal,” he says.
+While current treatments can’t reverse the damage that’s been done, they can, when coupled with a healthy lifestyle, effectively stop the disease from progressing.

-Dr. Bermel notes that it’s important to get regular magnetic resonance imaging (MRI) scans to monitor your MS, as this is the best indicator of disease control.
+Dr. Bermel notes that it’s important to get regular magnetic resonance imaging (MRI) scans to monitor your MS. This is the best indicator of disease control.

 Knowing what to expect from your MS and what steps you can take to manage it can make a dramatic difference in your symptoms.
 Taking care of other health problems, reducing stress and knowing when to talk to your doctor can help keep MS symptoms in check and keep you enjoying your life.